 · Develop and publish an EDI Charter for the IGI;

-· Provide supports (e.g. mentoring, financial, information, advocacy) for geoscientists or those looking to study geoscience from marginalised, disadvantages or underrepresented groups;
+· Provide supports (e.g. mentoring, financial, information, advocacy) for geoscientists or those looking to study geoscience from marginalised, disadvantaged or underrepresented groups;

 · To raise awareness of EDI issues and to provide opportunities for improvement within the geoscience profession, towards the geoscience community itself, and society in general (e.g. through structured CPD).

 Thus far, the committee has made progress on a number of these, through the following activities: